fc-io/working-with-alvis-from-ki/README.md

 # Working with Alvis (and other NAISS affiliated supercomputers) for researchers at the Karolinska Institute.

+How to get started developing agents and doing inference on the Alvis supercomputer.

 Hopefully, helpful info for budding AI researchers at KI.

-How to get started developing agents and doing inference on the Alvis supercomputer.

-This is for doing variable interactive development.
-If you need long running jobs, or have a set use case then use more scripts and sbatch.
+This is for doing interactive development.
+These instructions are not for you if you need long running jobs or already have an establised use case.

 ## Get Access